Entomy/LibLangly/Documentation/articles/patterns-declarations.md

-# Stringier.Patterns Declarations
+# Patterns Declarations

-**Stringier.Patterns** primarily works through a declarative programming approach, as such, it's very important to understand the different ways to declare patterns and how they work.
+**LibLangly's** ***Patterns*** primarily works through a declarative programming approach, as such, it's very important to understand the different ways to declare patterns and how they work.

 ## Literal Declaration